 You Might Also Like: What is the Best Humidifier for Large Room?

-Keep in mind these issues when shopping for a humidifier for winter to serve your needs:
+Keep in mind these issues when shopping for a humidifier to serve your needs:

 Cool mist or warm mist?

 Humidifiers spray two types of mist: warm or cool.

 However, humidifiers that release warm mist powerfully kill toxins like bacteria in the course of the heating process (they heat before evaporating the water) and could help bring healthier air.